harmony-one/h/progress/gheis-mohammadi.md

+2026-02-29 Sat: Last week was highly productive, with a strong focus on enhancing stream synchronization and performing final validations before announcing the v2025.1.2 release to the community.
+The main effort revolved around improving the reliability and stability of stream handling under various network conditions, reducing noisy logs, and preventing unnecessary stream evictions that could impact testnet performance.

+One significant improvement addressed an issue with DNS resolution for trusted peers.
+Previously, `AddDNSNodestoTrustedPeers` could attempt to connect to the node itself when the local peer ID appeared among DNS-resolved candidates, generating repeated “dial to self attempted” errors.
+The [PR #5007](https://github.com/harmony-one/harmony/pull/5007) resolved this by skipping the local node’s own peer ID during iteration, reducing log noise and avoiding wasted connection attempts on testnet nodes.

+Several race conditions in stream management were also identified and mitigated.
+The [PR #5008](https://github.com/harmony-one/harmony/pull/5008) tackled issues such as stream aliasing, unregistered stream removal, and potential shutdown deadlocks.
+By introducing a `registered` flag for streams and making `NewStream` and `RemoveStream` context-aware, the changes ensure that closing a rejected duplicate stream no longer evicts an existing valid stream and that no goroutines block during shutdown.
+This significantly improves the robustness of stream lifecycle handling.

+The final key enhancement focused on the identification and classification of synced streams.
+Previously, transient errors during block-number probes could lead to aggressive removal of otherwise healthy streams.
+The [PR #5009](https://github.com/harmony-one/harmony/pull/5009) restructured `identifySyncedStreams` to aggregate results before evaluating stream health, skipping context cancellation and deadline errors, and only applying penalties when meaningful.
+Additionally, a new `ClassifyRequestError` function was added to properly distinguish between request-level and transport-level errors, allowing for more nuanced handling and minimizing unnecessary stream eviction.
+This change ensures that systemic network issues do not trigger disproportionate stream removal, making the sync process more resilient.

+Beyond these core updates, two additional PRs ([PR #5011](https://github.com/harmony-one/harmony/pull/5011) and [PR #5010](https://github.com/harmony-one/harmony/pull/5010)) were developed but deferred from the current release.
+They provide mechanisms for watchdog-triggered stream recovery and loopback avoidance, setting the foundation for future stability improvements.

+---

 2026-02-21 Sat: Last week I focused on rebasing, resolving conflicts, and completing [PR 4942](https://github.com/harmony-one/harmony/pull/4942).
 The PR ntroduces a per-stream block number cache that eliminates those repeated round-trips, significantly reducing network load on both the syncing node and its peers.
 After adding a few additional commits, we deployed it on Devnet, investigated edge cases, and fixed the issues found during testing.
 The latest version is now running perfectly on Devnet and represents a significant optimization to staged stream sync.